katafalque/livebetting/README.md

 # How to use

 * [Swagger ui](localhost:8080/swagger-ui/index.html)
-* Or postman file can be found in repo
+* Or postman file can be found in repo as livebetting.postman_collection

 # APIs